rasmusfreund/bioinf-prog-course/teaching_assistants/meetings/week00.md

 - Correction of mandatory assignments.

 # First week

 First week's exercises serve mainly to get the students up and running.
-They install Python and Sublime Text and do exercises.
+They install Python and VScode and do exercises.
 For this exercise you should mainly circulate among the students and help them setting up and solve the initial basic exercises.
 Please take note of how many of the exercises the students have done by the end of the session.